CarlosTussi/rio_listings/source/monitoring/README.md

 - To generate the report, module was integrated with [Evidently AI](https://www.evidentlyai.com/).

->_Important: This initial version will fetch a new data set from the web with the provided URL given by the user.
+>_**Important**: This initial version will fetch a new data set from the web with the provided URL given by the user.
 For the Reference Dataset, it uses by default the training dataset in the [data folder](https://github.com/CarlosTussi/rio_listings/tree/main/data)_.

 ## How to use it
 1) Make sure that the models are trained and exist in the [models folder](https://github.com/CarlosTussi/rio_listings/tree/main/models).